SEKOIA-IO/documentation/docs/operation_center/intakes_customformat.md

  - A `Name`
  - A `Description` (optional)
- - `Input_field` - As its name suggests it is the entry of the stage, it corresponds to the chain of characters you want to deserialize.
+ - An `Input_field` - As its name suggests it is the entry of the stage, it corresponds to the chain of characters you want to deserialize.
 It is set to `{{original.message}}` by default.
 When you start sending your logs in an empty parser, your log will be placed in that field.
 `original` refers to the event at the entry of the pipeline and `message` to the field corresponding to the log.
- - `Output_field` - It corresponds to the output of the stage.
+ - An `Output_field` - It corresponds to the output of the stage.
 It will be used in next stages to get a value corresponding to a key.
- - `Column Names` - You need to list the column names used to retrieve information.
+ - A `Column Names` - You need to list the column names used to retrieve information.
 The format has to be the following : `<column_A>,<column_B>,<column_C>...`
- - `Delimiter` - The delimiter used to differenciate two columns (By default `,`).
+ - A `Delimiter` - The delimiter used to differenciate two columns (By default `,`).

 **Example**